 Flowers: Each funnel-shaped flower is 1/4 to 1/2 inch long, and usually somewhat nodding.
 They range from white to pale blue in color.
 The corolla lobes are fused at the base, then separate into 5 almost triangular lobes that spread outward.
 The main veins of the lobes lack most of the color of lobe and create a 'ribbed' appearance.
 The green calyx is fused at the base then separates into 5 triangular sharply pointed lobes.
 There are 5 stamens and a pistil with a single style that forms a stigma with 3 lobes.

 Seed: Mature flowers form an ovoid ribbed capsule with 3 chambers that open near the base to release the many oblong seeds.
+Seed of the Campanulas usually requires at least 30 days of cold stratification plus light for germination.

 Varieties: Two -see bottom of page.
 In Eloise Butler's day one the varieties now named var. aparinoides, was named as the seperate species Campanula uliginosa.